cppseminar/APC/deploy/README.md

    - Azure container registry
    - Azure storage account
    Those are expected to be created outside of this deployment.
-2. Use ansible to set up logging and ~~management~~ servers
-3. Build containers (source code is outside this folder) for kubernetes
+2. Build containers (source code is outside this folder) for kubernetes
-4. Setup some necessary environment variables, that are outside of this overview
+3. Setup some necessary environment variables, that are outside of this overview, but are in `deploy-portal.ps1` script.

 ## How to run it

 Switch to desired azure subscription and run script `./deploy-portal.ps1`.
 All parameters and usage notes are in the beginning of that file.
+Most of it will be automated, if your storage account and container registry are already set up in resource group `apc-data`.

 ## Networks